How to Shock Your Pool: Complete Step-by-Step Guide

 Retest free chlorine levels 2-3 hours after adding chlorine, then again in the morning.
 If FC has dropped significantly overnight, add more liquid chlorine to maintain shock level. - Maintain Shock Level Until Clear

-Continue maintaining shock level FC until the pool water is crystal clear and FC loss overnight is less than 1 ppm.
+Continue maintaining shock level FC until the pool water is crystal clear and FC loss overnight is 1 ppm or less (passing the OCLT - Overnight Chlorine Loss Test).
 This indicates all contaminants have been eliminated. - Return to Normal Chlorine Levels

 Once shocking is complete, allow FC to naturally drop to normal levels (1-3 ppm for CYA 30-50 ppm).
 Resume regular chlorination schedule.